 Preparing for life with a newborn is one of the best things you can do for yourself and your family.
 By writing out your postpartum plan, you’ll feel more confident about what’s to come and how to handle the challenges new parenthood gives you.
 A prepared family is a confident family, and a confident family is a happy family.

-To make it easier on all expecting families or newly postpartum families, we’ve made this extensive postpartum plan template just for you!
+We’ve made this extensive postpartum plan template just for you to make it easier on all expecting families or newly postpartum families!
 Print it out, sit down with your partner, and go through it together.
 It lists everything that we’ve discussed here in this article so that you can easily write down your plans and preferences after you have your baby and keep everything organized.
 We hope this helps!